B2000++ Applications

 b2testrunner prints the name and and short description of

-each test case, together with the test result (OK
+each test case, together with the test result (OK, FAIL, and

 the computed values were found to be incorrect.
 After all tests have